Unix Installation

 sudo dpkg -i linux-installer.deb

 The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
-If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time:
+If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time.
+See Modes for how each mode is licensed.

 Stirling Cloud